Woweeza/Linus_BlueStampPortfolio/index.md

 }
 ```

-I slightly modified the code from LK Cokoino to create my wired controller code
+I slightly modified the code from LK Cokoino to create my wired controller code.

 ## Phone and Wired Controller Code